BMCSoftwareCTO/lift-install/README.md

 ## Configuring a Spinnaker Stack Outside of BMC Lift

-In the event that a Spinnaker configuration is not supported by BMC Lift, a Spinnaker stack that was deployed and configured via Lift can be reconfigured manually be following these steps:
+In the event that a Spinnaker configuration is not supported by BMC Lift, a Spinnaker stack that was deployed and configured via Lift can be reconfigured manually by following these steps:

 On machine where BMC Lift is installed perform the following steps: